Spring Garden Revival

 Understanding Thatch Buildup in Mundelein’s Heavy Clay Soils

 Mundelein’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
-These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH between 7.0 and 8.5.
-Such conditions create anaerobic environments that slow microbial activity and organic matter decomposition, leading to persistent thatch accumulation.
-Illinois’ humid summers promote rapid Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further stress turf and slow thatch breakdown.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, lawns experience compounded drainage issues, restricted air movement to roots, and increased susceptibility to fungal diseases common in the region.
-Key indicators that dethatching is needed include:
+These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
+The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after winter freeze-thaw cycles and spring waterlogging.
+Humid Illinois summers promote rapid Kentucky bluegrass growth, further contributing to thatch accumulation.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases become more prevalent.
+Visual indicators that dethatching is needed include:

 • Water ponding after light rain